chickenPopcorn/EqEq/notes/language-reference-manual.md

 ### Reserved Keywords

-The following keywords are, and have special meaning in the language.
+Following are reserved keywords, and have special meaning in the language.
 See "Statements" and "Declarations" sections elsewhere for each of their meanings.

 + `if`